Lucky you. A security questionnaire with 467 questions just landed in your inbox and it’s due in two weeks.

 An RFP security questionnaire project can start off on the right foot…or the wrong one.
 With RFP software, the import should be painless for your team—it doesn’t matter if it’s a macro-heavy Excel with 799 security questions.

-Even some of the most sizable Standardized Information Gathering (SIG) questionnaires can be imported into RFPIO with a single click.
-You upload the right template for the job (CAIQ, SIG – Core, SIG – Full, or SIG – Lite) and import directly from your local computer or cloud storage provider.
+Even some of the most sizable Standardized Information Gathering (Security Questionnaires) can be imported into RFPIO with a single click.
+You upload the right template for the job (CAIQ, Security Questionnaires– Core, Full, or Lite) and import directly from your local computer or cloud storage provider.

 Have a wealth of historical responses from previous security questionnaires?
-Rather than being lost in a maze of online folders, all of your content is centralized in an answer library.
+Rather than being lost in a maze of online folders, all of your content is centralized in an Content Library.
 Easily accessible content means a proposal manager or proposal management team can take the vendor assessment to a certain level of completion before calling in the security SMEs.

 This way SMEs can focus on reviewing and revising specific questions or sections, versus answering hundreds of repetitive questions they’ve seen before.
-Over time, as your team responds to more security questionnaires within the solution, the answer library will continue to expand.
+Over time, as your team responds to more security questionnaires within the solution, the Content Library will continue to expand.
 If cared for properly, this knowledge repository will flourish.

-Being that your answer library is the heart and soul of your RFP response solution, managing this content well is a must.
+Being that your Content Library is the heart and soul of your RFP response solution, managing this content well is a must.
 From encryption technology to infrastructure, security controls and standards change often.
 As long as that information is current, security SMEs will not need to do as much heavy lifting with responding.
 Content audits should be routine at your organization.

 From this expansive knowledge base, an auto-response feature brings up relevant responses to answer the majority of the questions for you.
 Proper algorithms find the best match, so your auto-response needs to be reliable.